True Believer (film): Cast

+In addition, Luis Guzmán portrays Ortega, Shu Kai Kim's duplicitous fellow prisoner.

 Reception

 Strick's screenplay was nominated for a 1990 Edgar Award for Best Mystery Motion Picture.
 Film critic Roger Ebert commended Woods's performance for being "hypnotically watchable."

 At the time of True Believer's release, K. W. Lee told the Charleston Gazette he enjoyed the film "as fiction...but it was not a true picture.
 They have completely preempted the struggle of Asians."

 True Believer inspired a spin-off television series, Eddie Dodd, starring Treat Williams in the title role.

 The film holds a rating of 96% on Rotten Tomatoes from 23 reviews.

 Home media

 The film was released on Blu-ray in the United States by Mill Creek Entertainment on August 13, 2019.